Lombiq/Orchard-JSON-Editor/Readme.md

 Clicking on it encodes the content item as JSON and displays it in the JSON editor:
 ![JSON content editor](Docs/content-editor.png)

 This still requires edit permission to the content item, so the security is the same as the regular content item editor.
-Clicking _Publish_  deserializes the received JSON into a ContentItem and saves it into the database.
+Clicking _Publish_ deserializes the received JSON into a ContentItem and publishes it.

 ## Dependencies